Tylerblaze9/alx-low_level_programming/0x0B-malloc_free/README.md

 - Each argument should be followed by a \n in the new string

 ##6.
 I will show you how great I am

-#advanced
-Score: 0.0% (Checks completed: 0.0%)
-Write a function that splits a string into words.
+- Write a function that splits a string into words.

-Prototype: char **strtow(char *str);
+- Prototype: char **strtow(char *str);
-The function returns a pointer to an array of strings (words) Each element of this array should contain a single word, null-terminated The last element of the returned array should be NULL Words are separated by spaces
+- The function returns a pointer to an array of strings (words)
+- Each element of this array should contain a single word, null-terminated
+- The last element of the returned array should be NULL
+- Words are separated by spaces
-Returns NULL if str == NULL or str == ""
+- Returns NULL if str == NULL or str == ""
-If your function fails, it should return NULL
+- If your function fails, it should return NULL